KrakenIsHere/The-Vineheart-Realm/index.md

 - [[Gameplay Changes]]
 - [[Bastions Changes]]

+> [!Note] Notable Changes
-Some changes have been adjusted to either limit or remove limits for players, such as:
+> Some changes have been adjusted to either limit or remove limits for players, such as:
-- Lowering money made from Bastions
+>- Lowering money made from Bastions
-- Expanding on EXP & Rest mechanics
+>- Expanding on EXP & Rest mechanics
-- Limiting touch-based spells
+>- Limiting touch-based spells
-	Extending touch through other spells
+>	- Extending touch through other spells

 ## Gameplay